What are the best fashion tips for doctors? What special fashion challenges exist, and what are the best workarounds?

 I sent this suggested advice to two fashionable doctor friends, to get their take.
 I’ll post their responses in full below, but there are a few key takeaways:

-- dresses are great in a clinic setting, but can pose a problem in a hospital setting because of pagers — clipping them onto dresses can be difficult.
-(I will note that readers love this dress, which has pockets — ladies, what are your other favorite dresses with pockets?
+Dresses are great in a clinic setting, but can pose a problem in a hospital setting because of pagers — clipping them onto dresses can be difficult.
+(I will note that readers love MMLF dresses, in large part because they have pockets (and many are machine washable!) — ladies, what are your other favorite dresses with pockets?
 I will note that you can can search for dresses with pockets at Nordstrom.)

 Here’s the advice from my friend the hospitalist, based in VA (she’s an internist but only sees people admitted to the hospital):